wtg/shuttletracker/README.md

 10. Edit `conf.json` with the following, if necessary:
    * `API.MapboxAPIKey`: Necessary for creating routes through the admin interface.
 [Create your own token](https://www.mapbox.com/help/how-access-tokens-work/) or ask a Shuttle Tracker developer to provide you with one.
    * `Postgres.URL`: URL where Postgres is located.
 The provided default typically won't need to be modified.
-   * `Dev`: Whether to serve the frontend in development mode using webpack or to serve files from the static directory, for all development work this should be set to true

 11. Add data to your database.
 Example DBs are provided in `example_database`, as well as a simple import/export script to setup the database for you.
     - If using an example database, you might need to check the name of the imported database and change the Postgres URL accordingly.
-12. Install nodejs/npm
+12. Install Nodejs/npm
 12. Switch to the `./frontend` directory
 13. Run `npm install`
-14. Start watching and building the frontend using `npx vue-cli-service build --watch --mode development`_Note: This must be running for the shuttle tracker to serve the frontend_
+14. Start watching and building the frontend using `npx vue-cli-service build --watch --mode development`_Note: This must be running for the Shuttle Tracker to serve the frontend_
 15. Start the app by running `go run cmd/shuttletracker/main.go` in the project root directory.
 16. You can optionally add yourself as an administrator by using the `make-admin.sh` script in the example_database folder, passing it your RCS ID as the first argument.
 17. Visit http://localhost:8080/ to view the tracking application and http://localhost:8080/admin to view the administration panel